tjeerdteduits95/KYC-assessment/README.md

 ---

-### 5. LLM Integration
+### 5. Possible LLM Integration
 - **Azure OpenAI** used via API to analyze unstructured fields (e.g., transaction descriptions or client comments).
+- Data comes from the Silver tables in Azure Data Lake Or directly from Spark DataFrames in Databricks. (e.g., enriched transactions and client data).
-- Integrated from Databricks using REST API.
+- A Databricks Notebook step calls the Azure OpenAI REST API with requests.
+- Authentication happens via API key stored in Azure Key Vault.
+- LLM returns enriched annotations like risk indicators, summaries, entity tags.
-- Outputs stored alongside risk events for contextual insights.
+- Outputs stored alongside risk events for contextual insights and can be consumed by Power BI dashboards or SQL warehouse.

+**Describe how unstructured data would be passed to the LLM**
+- Unstructured data refers to free text fields such as notes, transaction descriptions, chat logs, etc
+- Ingested via Azure Data Lake storage, then Azure OpenAI API is called within Databricks to for example classify the risk in a certain transaction/client
+- Stored in Silver/Gold tables for reporting, rule triggers, or ML models

+**Describe how structured would be passed to the LLM**
+- Structured data is queried from Silver tables in Databricks.
+- Row-level context is converted to text and passed to the LLM.
+- Results are appended as columns (e.g., llm_risk_flag, llm_reason) in Gold tables.

 **Trade-off**: External API call adds latency and cost; mitigated by caching and batch inference.